Coleman Legal LLP Logo

 Compensation for special damages to recover any expenses you may have incurred or may incur in the future as a result of your injury – such as loss of income, medical fees, therapy costs, pharmacy costs, using other forms of transport due to being unable to drive, and even restructuring your home if your accident has left you confined to a wheelchair.
 These are generally the main examples of compensation under the four main components of an injury compensation settlement.

-It is advisable to speak to a solicitor to determine which type of expenses can be recovered, and it is highly recommended to keep all receipts for anything you spend on (such as medical fees, pharmacy costs, transport costs, etc.) during the recovery of your injury at work.
+It is advisable to speak to a solicitor to determine which type of expenses can be recovered, and it is highly recommended to keep all receipts for anything you spend (such as medical fees, pharmacy costs, transport costs, etc.) during the recovery of your injury at work.
 Having the receipts will smoothen the process of your solicitor negotiating the best and fairest possible settlement for you in all circumstances.

 Statute of Limitations